David Newheiser

 Resume / CV

-David Newheiser (PhD, University of Chicago) examines the role of religious traditions in debates over ethics, politics, and culture.
+David Newheiser (Ph.D., University of Chicago) examines the role of religious traditions in debates over ethics, politics and culture.
 Drawing on his core expertise in medieval Christian thought and contemporary philosophy, he has written on topics including secularism, sexuality, neoliberalism, atheism, and the arts.

 Research Interests